What Is Psoriasis?

 Psoriasis is a common, chronic, genetic, systemic inflammatory disease that is characterized by symptoms and signs such as elevated itchy plaques of raised red skin covered with thick silvery scales.
 Psoriasis is usually found on the elbows, knees, and scalp but can often affect the legs, trunk, and nails.
 Psoriasis may be found on any part of the skin.

 The immune system plays a key role in psoriasis.
 In psoriasis, a certain subset of T lymphocytes (a type of white blood cell) abnormally trigger inflammation in the skin as well as other parts of the body.
-These T cells produce chemicals that cause skin cells to multiply abnormally quickly, as well as producing changes in small skin blood vessels, which result ultimately an elevated scaling plaque of psoriasis.
+These T cells produce inflammatory chemicals that cause skin cells to multiply as well as producing changes in small skin blood vessels, resulting ultimately in elevated scaling plaque of psoriasis.

 Psoriasis has a genetic basis and can be inherited.
 Some people carry genes that make them more likely to develop psoriasis.
 Just because a person has genes that would make him more likely to have psoriasis doesn't mean he will have the disease.
 About one-third of people with psoriasis have at least one family member with the disease.
 Certain factors trigger psoriasis to flare up in those who have the genes.

 Environmental factors such as smoking, sunburns, streptococcal sore throat, and alcoholism may affect psoriasis by increasing the frequency of flares.
 Injury to the skin has been known to trigger psoriasis.
-For example, a skin infection, skin inflammation, or even excessive scratching can trigger psoriasis.
+For example, a skin infection, skin inflammation, or even excessive scratching can activate psoriasis.
 A number of medications have been shown to aggravate psoriasis.

 Psoriasis flare-ups can last for weeks or months.
-Psoriasis can go away for a time and then return.
+Psoriasis can go away and then return.

 Approximately 1%-2% of people in the United States, or about 5.5 million, have plaque psoriasis.
 Up to 10% of people with plaque psoriasis also have psoriatic arthritis.
 Individuals with psoriatic arthritis have inflammation in their joints that could result in permanent joint damage if not treated aggressively.
 Recent information indicates that most patients with psoriasis are also predisposed to obesity, diabetes, and early cardiovascular diseases.
 It is now becoming apparent that psoriasis is not just a skin disease but can have widespread systemic effects.